LeoNCKU/2019-spring-gt/README.md

 	Step2:
-			change your "file_name".txt in line 462.
+			change your "file_name.txt" in line 462.

 	Step3:
 			execute make clean && make all && ./main.out command in linux.